Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex02_Playbook.md

 ### Review
 In this lab, you have completed the following:

-- You have created a Playbook in Microsoft Sentinel
+- Created a Playbook in Microsoft Sentinel
-- You have updated a Playbook in Microsoft Sentinel
+- Updated a Playbook in Microsoft Sentinel
 - Created an Automation Rule

-## Select **Next** to continue to Lab 3.
+## Select **Next** to continue to Lab 3